igorskyflyer/npm-magic-queryselector/README.md

 ### TypeScript

 If you want to use it with TypeScript, you need to import this module.
-This augments the global `Document` and `Element` interfaces with smarter return types.
+This augments the global `Document` and `Element` interfaces so `querySelector()` and `querySelectorAll()` return the correct element type based on your selector.

 To do so, copy the following code: